SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

   the model is re-fit to each new conspiracy theory, from an estimate of the number of conspirators required and a model of how they age.
 So nothing to see there, and I won't bother linking to those critics.
-- Another critic for which I had high hopes was a philosophy paper.
+- Another critic for which I had high hopes was published in a philosophy paper.
 They skipped over the math (never a good way to win my respect!) and claimed it had to "fail" on philosophical grounds&hellip; at which point they disappeared behind a paywall.
-I dislike paywalls already, and I'm not going to shell out on the hope that the rest is not just more drivel.
+I dislike paywalls already, and I'm most certainly not going to shell out on the hope that the rest is not just more drivel.

 ### Application to the COVID-19 pandemic conspiracy theories